-Elisa and her team are responsible for the development, management, and organization of the iSchool’s information resource collections, as well as ensuring that faculty, students, and researchers have access to the resources they need.
+Elisa and her team are responsible for the development, management, and organization of the Inforum library collections, as well as ensuring that faculty, students, researchers, and professionals have access to the information resources that they need.

-Elisa’s work has appeared in The Globe and Mail, Hart House Review, Faculty of Information Quarterly and Cataloging & Classification Quarterly.
-She holds an A.R.C.T. diploma in piano performance from the Royal Conservatory of Music, Toronto.
+Her writing has appeared in The Globe and Mail, Hart House Review, Faculty of Information Quarterly, and Cataloging & Classification Quarterly.
+She holds an ARCT diploma in piano performance from the Royal Conservatory of Music, Toronto.

-Elisa first joined the Faculty of Information as a student in the MISt program and an information desk assistant at the Inforum, the Faculty’s integrated library and laboratory.
+Elisa first joined the Faculty of Information as a student in the MISt program and an Inforum information desk assistant.
 Upon graduation, she worked on contract for the Serials Automation Project, and later, as the cataloguing librarian for the Museum Studies collection.
-Prior to coming to the Faculty of Information, she served as library curator (2004-2005) and member of the Literary and Library Committee, Facilities Subcommittee (2002-2005) at Hart House, University of Toronto.
+Prior to coming to the Faculty, she served as library curator (2004-2005) and member of the Literary and Library Committee, Facilities Subcommittee (2002-2005) at Hart House, University of Toronto.

 Research highlight: Elisa is conducting historical research on the Toronto Public Library’s participation in the settlement house movement during the early 20th century.
 She presented a research poster on this topic at the OLA Super Conference 2018 (in Toronto), and a paper at the Canadian Historical Association Annual Meeting 2018 (at the University of Regina).